kcsoc/retreat_presentation/index.md

 yuktasya bhaktāḿś ca niyuñjato 'pi\
 vande guroḥ śrī-caraṇāravindam

-The spiritual master is always engaged in the temple worship of Sri Sri Radha and Krsna.
+The spiritual teacher is always engaged in the temple worship of Sri Sri Radha and Krsna.
 He also engages his disciples in such worship.
 They dress the Deities in beautiful clothes and ornaments, clean Their temple, and perform other similar worship of the Lord.
-I offer my respectful obeisances unto the lotus feet of such a spiritual master.
+I offer my respectful obeisances unto the lotus feet of such a spiritual teacher.

 ---